 Creative design inspiration can really come from anywhere.
 My interior design inspiration for the bus has actually come from the exterior of the camper.
 Since owning this VW bus, I have become aware of something called ‘Kintsugi’ – The Japanese Art of recognizing beauty in broken things.
 It seems a really interesting and intriguing concept.
 It also feels really appropriate and kind of makes sense as to why I really appreciate its originality, the faded paint and various character marks from its use over time.

-To me the bus has a story.
-The story can be told through its imperfections, and in these imperfections it has an inherent beauty.
+To me, the bus has a story.
+The story can be told through its imperfections, and in these imperfections, it has an inherent beauty.
 As the saying goes, you only get originality once.
 It would be relatively easy to paint it and make everything look perfect.
 Better than when it left the factory in Germany even!
 However doing this would rob it of its history, its character and the story of its life over in California and now over here in the UK.
 This is something I have no intention of doing anytime soon!
-Preservation not restoration! 😉
+Preservation, not restoration! 😉

-Associated to Kintsugi is a Japanese aesthetic called Wabi-sabi which represents a Japanese world view centered on the acceptance of transience and imperfection – better through imperfection 🙂 I think this must be something I have a hidden intrinsic fascination by.
+Associated to Kintsugi is a Japanese aesthetic called Wabi-sabi which represents a Japanese world view centred on the acceptance of transience and imperfection – better through imperfection 🙂 I think this must be something I have a hidden intrinsic fascination by.
 My original source of inspiration was Graphic artist, printmaker and designer Anthony Burrill’s ‘I Like It.
 What Is It?’ letterpress poster which utilises traditional letterpress print and woodblock type.
-Apart from the charm of the traditional process, I love the worn imperfections associated with the age worn, woodblock type.
+Apart from the charm of the traditional process, I love the worn imperfections associated with the age-worn, woodblock type.

 However sometimes you have to break something to make something… is there a special kind of typographic Graphic Design hell for someone who cuts up a traditional letterpress print poster?
 So why have I cut it up?
 Its going to have a repurposed new life as part of my ideas for the interior design… all will be revealed soon! 😉